Helminthic therapy

 Helminthic therapy, an experimental type of immunotherapy, is the treatment of autoimmune diseases and immune disorders by means of deliberate infestation with a helminth or with the eggs of a helminth.
 Helminths are parasitic worms such as hookworms, whipworms, and threadworms that have evolved to live within a host organism on which they rely for nutrients.
-These worms are members of two phyla: nematodes, which are primarily used in human helminthic therapy, and flat worms (trematodes).
+The theory behind helminth therapy is that these worms reduce negative immune responses due to their TH2 immune response that downregulates the abnormal T-cell responses recently associated with autoimmune disorders.
+This therapy ties to the Hygiene hypothesis in that the lack of exposure to bacteria and parasites such as helminths can cause a overactive immune system leading to being more susceptible to autoimmune disease.

-Helminthic therapy consists of the inoculation of the patient with specific parasitic intestinal nematodes (or other helminths).
-A number of such organisms are currently being investigated for their use as treatment, including: Trichuris suis ova, commonly known as pig whipworm eggs; Necator americanus, commonly known as hookworms; Trichuris trichiura ova, commonly referred to as human whipworm eggs; and Hymenolepis diminuta, commonly known as rat tapeworm cysticerci.
+Helminth worms are members of two phyla: nematodes, which are primarily used in human helminthic therapy, and flat worms (trematodes).
+Helminthic therapy consists primarily of the inoculation of the patient with specific parasitic intestinal nematodes (or other helminths).
+A number of such organisms are currently being investigated for their use as treatment, including: Trichuris suis ova, commonly known as pig whipworm eggs; Necator americanus, commonly known as hookworms; Trichuris trichiura ova, commonly referred to as human whipworm eggs; and Hymenolepis diminuta, commonly known as rat tapeworm.

-While the latter four species may be considered to be mutualists – providing benefit to their host without causing longterm harm – there are other helminth species that have demonstrated therapeutic effects but which also have a potential to cause less desirable or even harmful effects and therefore do not share the ideal characteristics for a therapeutic helminth.
+While the latter four species may be considered to be mutualists – providing benefit to their host without causing long term harm – there are other helminth species that have demonstrated therapeutic uses, but these have a potential to cause harmful side effects, and therefore do not share the ideal characteristics for a therapeutic helminth.
 These include Ascaris lumbricoides, commonly known as human giant roundworm; Strongyloides stercoralis, commonly known as human roundworm; Enterobius vermicularis, commonly known as pinworm or threadworm; and Hymenolepis nana, also known as dwarf tapeworm.

 Current research targets Crohn's disease, ulcerative colitis, inflammatory bowel disease, coeliac disease, multiple sclerosis and asthma.

 Helminth infection has emerged as one possible explanation for the low incidence of autoimmune diseases and allergies in less developed countries, while reduced infection rates have been linked with the significant and sustained increase in autoimmune diseases seen in industrialized countries.